Durango Bill’s

 processes involved.
 The most common is “antecedence”.
 In

-mountain range rose, but the river played the part of a stationary band
+the mountain range rose, but the river played the part of a

 When a land area is uplifted above sea level, river